Why Parents React to Their Children (Even When They Don’t Want To)

 What am I feeling right now?

-Is my reaction about my child or something deeper?
+Is this about my child or something deeper?

-Even a few seconds of awareness can interrupt long-standing patterns.
+Even one moment of awareness can interrupt years of unconscious patterns.

-If you see yourself in these patterns, remember:
+If you see yourself in this, please know:

 You are a human being learning, unlearning, and growing.